-Your effective date will depend on when the first deduction appears on your pay advice (or pay stub).
+Your effective date will be activated when the first deduction appears on your pay advice.
 The first deduction occurs after forms are submitted and depend on when the submission time falls within a processing cycle.
 It usually takes 2 to 3 pay periods for the first deduction to occur.
-You may receive coverage, if necessary, retroactive to your date of hire by paying the premiums from your date of hire to the date of your first payroll deduction.
+Then, your coverage will be retroactive to your effective date by paying mandatory premiums from your effective date to the date of your first payroll deduction.
 This is referred to as a retroactive adjustment.

-Data Services (5)
+Information Services (5)

 To request campus mailing labels you must complete a Mailing Label Request Form.

 In order to be added or removed from the 3Ds (Deans, Directors, and Department Chairs) distribution list, please complete the 3D’s Request Form